pcotret/ctf-writeups/hexa-2023/action_man/tank_engine.md

 ## Method

 [Chronotrains](https://www.chronotrains.com/fr?zoom=7.6&lng=10.19&lat=47.03&stationId=8503000) is a great tool to search for trains in a 5hrs limit.
-The original project (linked in Chronotrains description in even more interesting): [🇪🇺 Direct train connections](https://direkt.bahn.guru/?origin=8503000)
+The original project (linked in Chronotrains description in even more interesting): https://direkt.bahn.guru/?origin=8503000

 Then, we just search until finding the solution: